Kai Hansen

 Kai Michael Hansen (born 17 January 1963) is a German musician who is the founder, lead guitarist and vocalist of power metal band Gamma Ray.
-He is also one of the co-founders of metal band Helloween, which he rejoined in 2016.
+He is also one of the co-founders of another power metal band Helloween, which he was a part of from 1983 to 1989 and rejoined in 2016.
 He is a prominent figure in power metal and has sold millions of albums worldwide.
-He is regarded as "the godfather of power metal", having founded two seminal bands in the genre.
-In 2011, he joined the band Unisonic featuring former Helloween vocalist Michael Kiske.
+In 2011, he joined the band Unisonic featuring Helloween vocalist Michael Kiske.
 Hansen and Kiske reunited with Helloween in 2017 for a world tour with all current members, celebrating the 30-year anniversary of release of the albums Keeper of the Seven Keys Parts I and II.

 Early life

 Kai Hansen was born in Hamburg in 1963.
-At the age of ten, Kai got interested in music and started playing wash-drums.
+At the age of ten, Kai developed an interest in music and began to play wash-drums.
 His parents however, didn't like the noise and bought him an acoustic guitar instead.
 He took a six-months course in classical guitar and following it, formed his first band with his classmates after he bought an electric guitar, a white Ibanez Les Paul.